 - Boost Mobile’s network isn’t compatible with a lot of phones.

-- Caps on data usage.
+- Caps on mobile hotspots.

-Best MVNO for lots of coverage — Straight Talk
+The best MVNO with lots of coverage

 Straight Talk’s monthly plans range from $30 a month, which includes unlimited texts, 1,500 minutes of talk, and 100MB of 4G LTE data, to $55 a month, which adds unlimited talk and 12GB of 4G LTE data.